youngjuning/www.zisheng.pro/docs/english/typescript-in-10-seconds.md

 You can run the TypeScript compiler using the tsc command.
 It will take the ts file and transpile it into vanilla JavaScript, and you can choose any flavor of JavaScript you want if you need to target ancient browsers.
 And that means you can use the latest and greatest syntax features of JavaScript without having to worry if they'll be supported in an older environment.
 Your TypeScript project will likely have a tsconfig file, which provides an infinite number of ways to customize the behavior of the compiler.

 But the primary goal of TypeScript is to enable static typing.
 One way it achieves that is by allowing you to annotate your code with types.
 We can strongly type a variable using a colon followed by its type, like a string, boolean, or number.
 That's known as an explicit type.
 If we then try to assign its value as the wrong type, we get an error.
 Alternatively, if we set an initial value, it will implicitly infer the type.
 However, there may be cases where you want to opt out of this behavior, in which case you can annotate with the any type.
 That allows you to loosely type or opt out of type checking.
 When working with an array, use brackets to strongly type a list.
 In addition, you can define your own custom types and interfaces, which is especially powerful when working with objects.
 The char interface here defines various types of the properties on an object.
 We can then apply the interface to a plain JavaScript object.

 The beauty of having strongly typed code is that we get autocomplete everywhere in our IDE.
 We don't have to jump back and forth to documentation or dig through stack traces to figure out why our code's not working.

-## 词汇
+## 单词&短语

 1. **ahead of time with** [əˈhed]：提前用...；借助...提前
 2. **runtime** [ˈrʌntaɪm]：【计】运行期